 After exploring Yaquina Head Lighthouse and Cobble Beach, follow the paved path down to the Quarry where you can see Harbor Seals lounging on nearby rocks.

-There are information plaques scattered throughout the park so visits can learn more about the conservation efforts done to protect the seabirds, marine mammals, and ocean species.
+There are information plaques scattered throughout the park so visitors can learn more about the conservation efforts done to protect seabirds, marine mammals, and ocean species.
 We personally had one of the coolest wildlife encounters here witnessing two bald eagles hunting for food along the shoreline.